Gabbar Singh Gujjar

-Gabbar Singh Gujjar (born Gabar Singh; 1926 – 13 November 1959) was a dacoit (bandit) active in the late 1950s in the Chambal valley of north-central India.
+Gabbar Singh (born Gabar Singh; 1926 – 13 November 1959) was a dacoit (bandit) active in the late 1950s in the Chambal valley of north-central India.

 Early life

 Gabbar Singh was born as Gabar Singh in 1926 in Dang village of Gohad Tehsil, Bhind district in Central Provinces and Berar, British India.
 It is situated in the Chambal division.
 His father's name was Raghuveer Singh.

 Dacoity career

 In 1955, Gabbar Singh left his house and village to join the famous Kalyan Singh gang of Bhind.
 Later, Gabbar formed his own gang between October and December 1956, he committed a series of murders and dacoities in the Indian state of Madhya Pradesh and Uttar Pradesh.
 In December 1957, he went on to disfigure several persons in Machhuari, Bhakre, Chammodi and Chirenasta villages in Madhya Pradesh.

 Reward for capture

 The state governments of Madhya Pradesh, Rajasthan and Uttar Pradesh declared a ransom reward of ₹50,000 for his head in 1959.
 At the time, it was the biggest reward placed on the head of a wanted criminal in India.

 Gabbar was captured in Sagar district of Madhya Pradesh and a trial was conducted upon him into the town Khurai.
 It is said during his hearings in the court a large gathering of people would surround the area of court house to take a look at the dacoit.

-In his autobiographical narrative The British the Bandits and the Border Men, Khusro Faramurz Rustamji then the IG (Inspector General) of Police in the Indian state of Madhya Pradesh, details that Gabbar had instilled so much fear in the areas of Dholpur, Bhind, Gwalior and Etawah, that no one dared to leak any information regarding him.
+In his autobiographical narrative The British, the Bandits and the Bordermen, Khusro Faramurz Rustamji then the IG (Inspector General) of Police in the Indian state of Madhya Pradesh, details that Gabbar had instilled so much fear in the areas of Dholpur, Bhind, Gwalior and Etawah that no one dared to leak any information regarding him.